 • Time out.
-The child is sent to the teaching and learning leader (TLL) for 20 minutes with work to be completed.
+The child is sent to the Teaching and Learning Leader (TLL) for 20 minutes with work to be completed.
 The class teacher and/or the TLL will then talk to the child and remind them of the appropriate behaviour.

-If whilst with the TLL, the child continues to show inappropriate behaviour or has moved to the red 3 times within a half term, then they will be sent to an assistant headteacher or the headteacher to discuss their behaviour.
+If whilst with the TLL, the child continues to show inappropriate behaviour then they will be sent to the Phase Leader and if repeated behaviours persist then they will be sent to an Assistant Headteacher, Deputy Headteacher or the headteacher to discuss their behaviour.